 - Gas-phase Air Filters: Instead of removing particles from the air, these cleaning devices absorb specific gaseous pollutants, according to whatever type of absorbent material they utilize.

 - PCO Cleaners: Also designed to target gaseous pollutants, these cleaners employ a combination of a catalyst and ultraviolet radiation to convert them into harmless products.
 Photocatalytic oxidation cleaners do not remove particulates.

 - Ozone Generators: Through UV lamps or electrical discharges, ozone is used to deactivate chemical and biological pollutants with this system.
 It is important to point out that ozone can irritate the lungs, which could cancel out this device’s effectiveness.

-If you want to improve your indoor air quality, contact the HVAC experts at Blue Valley Energy in Longmont for a variety of air filters and quick installation- all at an affordable price.
+If you want to improve your indoor air quality, contact the HVAC experts at Blue Valley Heating & Cooling in Longmont for a variety of air filters and quick installation- all at an affordable price.
 Let us help you breathe a little easier!